 The Chinese Language Program is the home for Chinese language education at Columbia University.
 It has a long and glorious history.
-The first professorship in Chinese studies was established in 1917 by a generous donation from Mr. Ding Long, a commoner from Canton.
+The first professorship in Chinese studies was established in 1917 by a generous donation from Mr. Ding Long of Canton.
 Now, there are fourteen full-time Chinese lecturers and 9 teaching associates in the program.
-Its students’ enrollment is about 450 per semester, making it the largest Chinese program on the east coast of the United States.
+Its student enrollment is about 450 per semester, making it the largest Chinese program on the east coast of the United States.
 The program takes a cognitive-functional approach to language education, focusing on helping students map the linguistic forms and their semantic and pragmatic functions.
 It emphasizes equally on spoken skills and literacy.
-Its long-term goal is to establish itself not only as an institute for language instruction but also as a center for linguistic research and teachers’ training.
+Its long-term goal is to establish itself not only as an institute for language instruction but also as a center for linguistic research and teacher training.

 ALL LANGUAGE COURSES MUST BE TAKEN FOR A LETTER GRADE, WITHOUT EXCEPTION.
 STUDENTS MAY NOT TAKE LANGUAGE COURSES FOR EITHER R-CREDIT OR PASS/FAIL.